BuvinJT/distbuilder/docs/LowLevel.md

 of how that works.
 Unlike a silent installer, GUI suppression is involved, however, and some of the extended features are not available e.g. error return codes.

+**_keeptemp=[true/false]**: DEBUGGING feature: Enable to leave scripts in a temp directory, post any dynamic modifications, allowing them to scrutinized / executed directly.
+This may also be enabled by setting an environmental variable as `_keeptemp=true`.

 ### Silent Installers

 "Silent installation" is the process of running a installer without any interactive prompts